 Central to the success of an ITIL project is ensuring backing and support from the CIO or other senior executives.
 ITIL leaders are responsible for communicating that support to the team.
-Successful ITIL project leaders use a formalized communication plan known as Plan-Do-Check-Act,
+Successful ITIL project leaders use a formalized communication plan known as Plan-Do-Check-Act, which is essential to any ITIL implementation.

 The first step in the Plan-Do-Check-Act process is to have an executive address ITIL stakeholders at all project kick-off meetings.
 This falls under the "Plan" and "Do" activities and also shows the team that the ITIL program has leadership support.
 If a CIO or senior executive doesn't attend the kick-off meeting, project support is questioned and that immediately weakens the team and the leader's ability to direct the program.